mayoralade/demoec2prov/README.md

 ## Running the script

-This sample application connects to Amazon's [Elastic Compute Cloud (EC2)](http://aws.amazon.com/ec2), creates a linux ec2 t2.micro instance (RHEL 7) by default, configures httpd to display.
-The script will generate a bucket name and file for you.
-All you need to do is run the code:
+This sample application connects to Amazon's [Elastic Compute Cloud (EC2)](http://aws.amazon.com/ec2), creates a linux ec2 t2.micro instance (RHEL 7) by default, configures httpd to  display "Automation for the people".

-    python main.py
+To use this script:

     Usage: main.py [options]
     Provision a Demo Linux Web Server on Amazon EC2